Den Helder: Climate

 Den Helder is on the tip of a lowland peninsula jutting out into the North Sea Because of this, Den Helder's climate is heavily moderated by the maritime environment.
 Also, Den Helder is one of the sunniest cities in the Netherlands.

 Population centres

 The municipality of Den Helder consists of the following cities, towns, villages and/or districts: Den Helder, Huisduinen, Julianadorp, and the hamlets Friese Buurt and De Kooy.

-The major areas of Den Helder are the Stad binnen de Linie (city within the city's defence line), Nieuw-Den Helder, and De Schooten.
+The major areas of Den Helder are the Stad Binnen de Linie (a city within the city's defence line), Nieuw-Den Helder, and De Schooten.
 Nieuw-Den Helder was built in the 1950s, following World War II, when there was a great need for additional housing.
 De Schooten was constructed in the 1960s.

 Topography

 Dutch Topographic map of Den Helder (town), March 2014.

-Naval base
+Naval base and fortifications

 Den Helder was the site of a naval base as early as the 18th century.
 An Anglo-Russian invasion force landed at Den Helder in August 1799 and captured the Batavian navy there (see Battle of Castricum).
 French emperor Napoleon Bonaparte, visiting Den Helder in 1811, was impressed with the town's strategic location and ordered the construction of a fort (Kijkduin) and naval dockyards (Willemsoord).
 The docks were built during the years 1813–1827.
 In 1947, it officially became the Royal Netherlands Navy's main centre of operations.
 Den Helder continues to be the navy's main base today.
 The Royal Netherlands Naval College is also located in the city, as is the Dutch Navy Museum.

 The old naval dockyards of Willemsoord, located in the north of the city, now house restaurants, a cinema, and other recreational facilities.
 The naval docks and administration have been moved to a new location further east.

+The Fortifications of Den Helder, which protected the naval base and the entrance to the Noordhollandsch Kanaal significantly altered the landscape around Den Helder.
+A number of the old fortresses have now been repurposed for tourism and related industries and can be visited.